PennLINC/aslprep/docs/workflows.rst

 normalization to standard space [Brett2001]_.
 ANTs will use this mask to minimize warping of healthy tissue into damaged areas (or vice-versa).
-Lesion masks should be binary NIfTI images (damaged areas = 1, everywhere else = 0) in the same space and resolution as the T1 image, and follow the naming convention specified in `BIDS Extension Proposal 3: Common Derivatives <https://docs.google.com/document/d/1Wwc4A6Mow4ZPPszDIWfCUCRNstn7d_zzaWPcfcHmgI4/edit#heading=h.9146wuepclkt>`_
+Lesion masks should be binary NIFTI images (damaged areas = 1, everywhere else = 0) in the same space and resolution as the T1 image, and follow the naming convention specified in `BIDS Extension Proposal 3: Common Derivatives <https://docs.google.com/document/d/1Wwc4A6Mow4ZPPszDIWfCUCRNstn7d_zzaWPcfcHmgI4/edit#heading=h.9146wuepclkt>`_
 (e.g., ``sub-001_T1w_label-lesion_roi.nii.gz``).
-This file should be placed in the ``sub-*/anat`` directory of the BIDS dataset to be run through *aslprep*.
+This file should be placed in the ``sub-*/anat`` directory of the BIDS dataset to be run through *ASLPrep*.
 Because lesion masks are not currently part of the BIDS specification, it is also necessary to include a ``.bidsignore`` file in the root of your dataset directory.
-This will prevent `bids-validator <https://github.com/bids-standard/bids-validator#bidsignore>`_ from complaining that your dataset is not valid BIDS, which prevents *aslprep* from running.
+This will prevent `bids-validator <https://github.com/bids-standard/bids-validator#bidsignore>`_ from complaining that your dataset is not valid BIDS, which prevents *ASLPrep* from running.
 Your ``.bidsignore`` file should include the following line::

   *lesion_roi.nii.gz